skippyr/revelio/README.md

 ![](images/preview_reveal_ls.gif)

-To use them, simple use a source command, for example:
+To use them, simple use a source command on the file.
+You can use this as a template:

 ```bash
 source extensions/<EXTENSION>
 ```

 Where `<EXTENSION>` must be replaced by the name of an extension file.

-Each extension file will add a new function to your shell section that you can use just like any other command.
+Each extension will add a new function to your current shell section that you can use just like any other command.
 Read the extension file to understand what each of them do.

+To make extensions persistent, source them in your shell's startup file.

-As expected, Reveal allows you also create and share your own extensions.
+Along with the ones that come bundled with the source code, you can also create and share your own extensions.

 ## Issues And Contributions